 Understanding Alcoholism Treatment

-Treatment for alcoholism involves providers and facilities such a detox and inpatient rehabilitation where problem drinkers can receive medication, counseling, and connect with post-treatment support to continue the journey of sobriety.
+Alcoholism treatment involves providers and facilities such as detox and inpatient rehabilitation where problem drinkers can receive medication, counseling, and connect with post-treatment support to continue the journey of sobriety.

 Alcohol Treatment: Be the 5%